relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/02 - Software Development and Design/main.md

 &nbsp;

 >  **Note**
 > Numerous web frameworks use MVC concepts across many programming languages.
-Angular, Express, and Backbone are all written in JAvaScript.
+Angular, Express, and Backbone are all written in JavaScript.
 Django and Flask are two very popular examples written in Python.

 &nbsp;